 Docosahexaenoic Acid (DHA)

-Overall Confidence Rating for Docosahexaenoic Acid (DHA)
+Research Rating for Docosahexaenoic Acid (DHA)

 Products Containing Docosahexaenoic Acid (DHA)

-The overall ratings above do no necessarily reflect each claim about docosahexaenoic acid (dha).
-Individual claims can have higher or lower ratings.
-For example, some supplements may have a lot of backing for one claim, but be completely useless for another.
-Click on claims below for more information.
+The overall ratings above are an average of the individual claim ratings below.
+Individual claims may have higher or lower ratings compared to the supplement's overall rating.
+For example, some supplements may have excellent backing for one claim, but be completely useless for another.
+Click on a claim below for more information.